MelBoardman/milestone-project-1/README.md

 - There are 3 membership options and beneath these I have added a button that leads to the contact us page.
 A future enhancement would be to have the contact us form as a pop up from this button.

 - Below this is the Class information.
 This lists the classes and information about each one.
-- I was initially going to include the timetable on this page but during development I decided that this works better as a PDF.
-Therefore the button below the class information opens the PDF in another window.
+- I have included the timetable on this page but decided that it should not display on smaller devices as the formatting was poor.
+Therefore there is a button that allows a PDF download on smaller devices.
+I have also included the option for the user to download the PDF on larger devices.

 ### Gallery
 - I decided to include a gallery page with all the images accross the site and some additional to motivate and encourage exisiting and new members.
 I have used fancybox to create this. http://fancyapps.com/fancybox/3/